96boards/documentation/enterprise/poplar/guides/gigabit-nas.md

 - 1 [Official Build Instructions](https://github.com/96boards-poplar/Documentation/)
 - 2 [Daniel Thompson's USB Image Creator](https://github.com/daniel-thompson/poplar-usbstick)

-> Note: Since OS installation is out of the scope for this guide, feel free to ask around the [96boards forum](https://discuss.96boards.org/) or on IRC freenode #96boards

 # 3) Software Setup

 1. **Format as Ext4:** WARNING!
 You will loose all data from your external drive.